jean-michel-thoorens/FastForth-for-MSP430FRxxxx/howto.md

 FAST FORTH have one pass assembler, not able to make forward jump.

-In my (well written) apps I have never used forward jumps.

-But I have added possibility of several "non canonical" jumps, up to 3 backward and up to 3 forward imbricated jumps to label :
+I have added possibility of several "non canonical" jumps, up to 3 backward and up to 3 forward imbricated jumps to label :

     \ C UM/MOD   udlo|udhi u1 -- ur uq
     CODE UM/MOD